To apply online or for general application questions please visit the GSAS Application Resource Center.

-A: All incoming students to the Creative Writing Program receive Departmental Fellowships in the form of tuition remission credits.
-These fellowships offer at least half-tuition remission (16 credits) for both years, plus an undergraduate teaching position during the second year.
-Recipients of these positions design and each a semester-long introductory course in creative writing for undergraduates as well as attend a teaching practicum offered by the program.
+A: All incoming students to the Creative Writing Program receive Departmental Fellowships in the form of tuition scholarships.
+These fellowships offer at least half-tuition scholarships (16 credits) for both years, plus an undergraduate teaching position during the second year.
+Recipients of these positions design and teach a semester-long introductory course in creative writing for undergraduates as well as attend a teaching practicum offered by the program.
 Compensation for teaching is approximately $6,000 per course.
 Many students also receive additional funding—including several fully-funded packages with generous stipends—through our other fellowship opportunities.

 Q: What is the application deadline?

 A: The annual application deadline is December 18.
 This information is included in the GSAS Application Resource Center's useful online publication, "Application Requirements and Deadlines for Departments and Programs."
-Scroll to "English--Creative Writing."
+Scroll to "Creative Writing."

-A: No, you must select one genre.
-It is not possible to submit simultaneous applications in both fiction and poetry.
-If you apply to the poetry program, you will be considered with other poetry applicants.
-If you apply for the fiction program, you will be considered with other fiction applicants.
-If you submit applications for both, your applications will not be considered.
+A: No, you must select either fiction, poetry, or nonfiction.
+It is not possible to submit simultaneous applications in multiple genres.
+If you apply to more than one program, your applications will not be considered.

 Q: What if I change my mind about the genre I'm studying?

 A: It is not possible to switch from one genre to the other unless you reapply to the program.
-Students apply—and are admitted into—either the fiction or poetry program.
+Students apply—and are admitted into—either the fiction, nonfiction, or poetry program.
 Because of space limitations students are not permitted to take workshops in the alternate genre while studying here.
-Occasionally, with permission of the instructor and if there is sufficient room for enrollment, MFA students may have the option to take a craft course in the other genre.
+Occasionally, with permission of the instructor and if there is sufficient room for enrollment, MFA students may have the option to take a craft course in a different genre.

 Q: How many applicants do you have each year and how many are accepted?

-A: We have approximately 1200 applicants each year.
-Of these, approximately 20-30 fiction students and 15-20 poetry students are accepted.
-At any one time, there are about 90-100 students attending our graduate program.
+A: We have approximately 800 applicants each year.
+Of these, approximately 20-30 students are accepted in each genre.
+At any one time, there are about 100 students attending our graduate program.